 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-It is the policy of Indiana University that Fiscal Officers reconcile accounts on a monthly basis (FIN-ACC-I-1) and any required non-salary cost transfers (i.e. corrections) be completed within three months following the month in which the cost was incurred.
-Salary cost transfers should be prepared prior to issuance of effort certification documents or corrected during the certification process.
-Cost transfers should be appropriately justified and include an explanation of the error and justification of how the expenditures benefited the sponsored project.
-Costs incurred prior to the receipt of an anticipated grant or contract award should be charged to an Advanced Account as stipulated in University Policy SPA-11-017.
+- For all federal and federal pass-through sponsored awards, all cost transfers, including corrections to salary costs, must be completed within three months following the month in which the cost was first incurred.
+Any cost transfers completed after this three-month period will be considered late cost transfers and are subject to additional procedures identified in this policy.
+All cost transfers must be appropriately justified and must include an explanation of the error that necessitated the correction and a justification of how the expenditures benefited the sponsored project.
+Costs incurred prior to the receipt of an anticipated grant or contract award should be charged to an Advanced Account as stipulated in University Policy Requests for Advanced Accounts, SPA-11-017.

 Reason for Policy

-- Why expense was originally charged to account from which it is being transferred?
+- Why was the expense originally charged to the account from which it is being transferred?

 - How does this expense benefit or relate to the scope of work of the receiving account?
 Describe in detail the expense and its relationship to the project.